Estimate Time12 min

 Read Viewpoints on Fidelity.com: How to feel financially secure in retirement

 Look for ways to beat inflation: Social Security and certain pensions and annuities help keep up with inflation through annual cost-of-living adjustments or market-related performance.
-Choosing investments that have the potential to help keep pace with inflation, such as growth-oriented investments (e.g., stocks or stock mutual funds), Treasury Inflation-Protected Securities (TIPS), real estate securities,7 and commodities,8 may also make sense to include as a part of an age-appropriate, diversified portfolio that also reflects your risk tolerance and financial circumstances.
+Additionally, choosing investments that have the potential to help keep pace with inflation, such as growth-oriented investments (e.g., stocks or stock mutual funds), Treasury Inflation-Protected Securities (TIPS), real estate securities,7 and commodities,8 may make sense to include as a part of an age-appropriate, diversified portfolio that also reflects your risk tolerance and financial circumstances.

 Fidelity's guideline: As an estimate, aim to withdraw no more than 4% to 5% of your savings in the first year of retirement, then adjust that amount every year for inflation.9